actions-marketplace-validations/itzzjb_dockai/docs/customization.md

 # Customization Guide

 DockAI's power comes from its ability to be customized for your specific technology stack, organizational standards, and security requirements.

-This guide covers strategies for effective customization.
+---

 ## Customization Philosophy